Sowing the Seeds of Love: Release

 The single was released in August 1989 on multiple formats, including a 7-inch single, a 12-inch single, a 12-inch picture disc, a cassette single, and a CD single.
 An abridged version of "Sowing the Seeds of Love" was included on the 7-inch single, which was trimmed to 5 minutes and 43 seconds in duration.
-The 12-inch single included the album version of "Sowing the Seeds of Love" with "Tears Roll Down", a largely instrumental non-album track as the B-side.
+The 12-inch single included the full version of "Sowing the Seeds of Love" with "Tears Roll Down", a largely instrumental non-album track as the B-side.
 Orzabal reworked "Tears Roll Down" into "Laid So Low (Tears Roll Down)" for the release of the band's Tears Roll Down (Greatest Hits 82–92) compilation album.

 In the United States, "Sowing the Seeds of Love" debuted on the Billboard Hot 100 at No. 53 on the week dated 2 September 1989.
 During its ninth week on the chart, it peaked at No. 2.
 As such, the song became the band's highest-charting single in the United States since "Shout".
 It spent 15 weeks in the top 100; all but three of those weeks were spent in the top 40.
 Orzabal commented that the song's failure to reach number one "gave the American record company an excuse to take their foot off the gas."

 "Sowing the Seeds of Love" debuted at No. 9 on the UK singles chart on the week dated 2 September 1989.
 Two weeks later, it peaked at number five.
 The song spent a total of nine weeks in the top 75.